-The financial watchdog the German Federal Financial Supervisory Authority (also known as BaFin) has issued guidance in which clarified the status of digital assets.
+The financial watchdog the German Federal Financial Supervisory Authority (also known as BaFin) has issued a guidance in which clarified the status of digital assets.

 According to the regulator's definition, cryptocurrencies and other digital assets are a "digital embodiment of value," which has the following characteristics: